kyleshu/kyleshu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 # co-advised by [Prof. Hong Mei](http://faculty.pku.edu.cn/meih){:target="\_blank"} and [Prof. Xin Jin](https://xinjin.github.io/index.html){:target="\_blank"}
 ---
-I am a final-year Ph.D. candidate at Peking University.
-My research interests lie in building scalable and elastic cloud storage atop modern network/storage hardware (e.g., RDMA NIC, DPU & NVMe SSD) for evolving use cases (e.g., FaaS, model training/inference).
+I obtained my Ph.D. degree from Peking University.
+My research interests lie in building scalable and elastic cloud storage atop modern network/storage hardware (e.g., RDMA NIC, DPU & NVMe SSD).
 Before that, I graduated from University of California at Berkeley with a Bachelor's degree in Applied Mathematics and Computer Science.

 I am a foodie and enjoy making new dishes.
 Japanese, Italian, Vietnamese and Mediterranean are among my favorites.
 I am also a wine lover.
 I passed WSET Level 2 and may pursue Level 3 someday.
 I like Gewürztraminer, Sauvignon Blanc, Riesling, and Pinot Noir.

-**I am currently on the job market, looking for faculty and postdoctoral positions in academia.**